-3.5 Possible adaptive changes in coat proteins

-Proteins under positive selection are of particular interest because they play especially important roles in adaptation.
-In the course of the pairwise analysis discussed above, we found that the ω of the coat protein gene yhaX is 2.7 between B. cereus and B. weihenstephanensis, an indication of positive selection.
-To determine whether omega increased in the B. weihenstephanensis branch or the B. cereus branch, we designed 4 nested models with different scenarios of selection (Figure 4).
-The likelihood ratio test suggested that omega increased in the B. weihenstephanensis branch.
-Models H1w1 and H1w2 are significantly different than the null model, H0 (p=0.0099), suggesting either relaxation of negative selection or positive selection.
-With only one sequence from B. weihenstephanensis, we could not apply the site-model here.
-Therefore, we used a branch-site model (6, 70) which, we found was also unable to distinguish neutral evolution from positive selection.
-Nevertheless, we noticed that two residues in yhaX, Glu189 and Ser215, passed Empirical Bayes analysis as potential positive sites in B. weihenstephanensis.
-We employed homologous modeling to build a structural model for yhaX from B. weihenstephanensis (Figure S6), using the haloacid adhalogense-like hydrolase 2 from B. subtilis as a template (PDB 1NRW).
-The two potentially selected sites are located in the loop regions in the structural model.

-We searched for adaptive changes in other coat proteins in the B. cereus-group using the site-model implemented in PAML (6, 70).
-Coat proteins SafA (BG13781) showed signs of positive selection (p-value < 0.001, Table S2).
-So far, we have analyzed only four B. cereus-group genomes.
-Future analysis with more genomes may reveal more coat proteins under positive selection.

 4. Discussion

-There are two major findings from this work.
-First, we demonstrated a strong link between the structural diversity of the spore coat and the evolutionary patterns of its protein components between the B. subtilis-group and B. cereus-group (Figure 5), by three lines of evidence: 1) In B. subtilis, the inner coat is more conserved than the outer coat based on phylogenetic profiles; 2) Coat protein genes evolve significantly faster than nonCE genes in B. subtilis-group but not in the B. cereus-group, based on pairwise comparisons of between 10 species; 3) The relatively faster evolution of coat protein genes in the B. subtilis-group is only detectable in leaf branches in the species tree.
-Because species in the B. subtilis-group lack exosporium, the coat might play a more direct role in the interaction with the environment (Figure 5).
-It is worth mentioning that in exosporium-bearing species the coat still makes significant (albeit not direct) contact with the environment, since the exosporium permits diffusion of small molecules.
-Nonetheless, in the absence of the exosporium, the coat surface likely has specific roles in adhesion to surfaces in the environment.
-As already discussed, B. subtilis possesses a recently discovered outermost coat layer called the crust, which is composed, at least in part, of proteins presently designated as outer coat proteins [30](41).
+We demonstrated a strong association between the structural diversity of the spore coat and the evolutionary patterns of its protein components between the B. subtilis-group and B. cereus-group (Figure 6), by two lines of evidences: 1) In B. subtilis, the inner coat is more conserved than the outer coat based on phylogenetic profiles (Table 3 and Figure 3); 2) Coat protein genes have significantly higher ratio of nonsynonymous versus synonymous substitution rates than nonCE genes in B. subtilis-group but not in the B. cereus-group (Figure 4), which can be attributed to relaxed negative selection as suggested by nested model analysis (Figure 5).
+Because species in the B. subtilis-group lack the exosporium, the coat might have more freedom to evolve.
+This is an appealing possibility given its likely importance in the interaction with environment species without exosporia (Figure 6).
+Even in exosporium-bearing species, the coat still makes significant (albeit indirect) contact with the environment, since the exosporium permits diffusion of small molecules.
+Nonetheless, in the absence of the exosporium, the coat surface likely has direct roles in adhesion to surfaces in the environment.
+As already discussed, B. subtilis possesses a recently discovered outermost coat layer called the crust, which is composed, at least in part, of proteins presently designated as outer coat proteins [30].
 The current ambiguity in assignment of coat proteins to the crust or outer coat layer does not affect the conclusions of our work.
 However, as the composition of the crust becomes clarified in future studies, we may learn that its evolutionary history has features that distinguish it from the true outer coat.